How much does a new boiler cost? Boiler Installation Cost & Price Guide

 The energy efficiency of your new boiler can be determined by the ERP rating.
 Older boilers were ranked on the Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) scale, but in 2015 this was replaced.

-Now, all new boilers have an ERP rating, and the higher the rating, the more efficient the boiler will be, and the more savings you can make on your home’s energy bills.
+Now, all new modern boilers have an ERP rating, and the higher the rating, the more efficient the boiler will be, and the more savings you can make on your home’s energy bills.
 The rating reflects both the boiler’s water use and fuel use for heating, so you can get an overall view of how efficient your potential new boiler will be and how much you could save on your energy bills.

 All of these factors can contribute to your boiler replacement cost, as brands will charge more money for boilers that have greater compatibility and that are more energy efficient.
-However, the higher cost can be factored into the lifetime cost of your new boiler, as investing more money in an eco-friendly boiler now could save you money over the coming decade.
+However, the higher cost can be factored into the lifetime cost of your boiler, as investing more money in an eco-friendly boiler now could save you money over the coming decade.

-Boiler replacement cost factors to consider
+Boiler installation costs and factors to consider

 While functions and features, and the brand of boiler you choose will both affect the boiler costs that you pay, there are other factors to consider when trying to work out the cost of a boiler.